ARiccGitHub/EtherQuest/Readme.txt

 -----------------------------------------------------------------------------------------------------------------------------

-Etherís Quest is a small story-based ëD&D game.í
+Ether‚Äôs Quest is a small story-based ‚ÄòD&D game.‚Äô
 The game lore is based on the Innistrad universe, and it is where Ether journeys to save his younger sister Clarabella.

-The game project started as a c++ console assignment for mu computer science 1 class (COS1030), which became a small game app using SFML library, and into a personal project using the Raylib library.
+The game project started as a c++ console assignment for my computer science 1 class (COS1030), which became a small game app using SFML library, and into a personal project using the Raylib library.

 -----------------------------------------------------------------------------------------------------------------------------

-Etherís Quest is a small story-based ëD&D game.í
+Ether‚Äôs Quest is a small story-based ‚ÄòD&D game.‚Äô
 The game lore is based on the Innistrad universe, and it is where Ether journeys to save his younger sister Clarabella.

 The game project started as a c++ console assignment for mu computer science 1 class (COS1030),